 What if you don’t have these tools yet?
 Well, you’re taking a long-term view of the business’s future, and there’s always time to invest in new tech.
 Only after ruling out these options should you eliminate a role form the remote category.

 This decision about on-site and remote work eligibility should be a part of your broader policy outlining expectations for employees.
 What rules do you want remote employees following, and what are the consequences for breaking them?
-These are all things to consider.
+These are things to consider.

 One advantage of working from home is the elimination of the traditional commute, meaning that businesses can expand their workforce by hiring workers living anywhere in the country.
 It might be worth looking a bit closer to home, though.
 Worcester is the second largest city in all of New England.
 It is located in the center of the state and features rich diversity.
 It’s even home to nine top-notch colleges and universities including Clark, WPI, Holy Cross, and Worcester State.
 This impressive combination means that there is a substantial pool of talent in and around Worcester.